Skip to main content Skip to search Skip to main navigation

 5. Rituals and routines promote relaxation

 For young children, everyday life can often feel overwhelming – which makes fixed rituals that provide security and structure all the more important.
 This also plays a major role at mealtimes.
-If the routine around meals is always similar, it’s easier for your child to get into the swing of things.
-Whether it’s a little bell to signal mealtime, a song you sing together or simply fixed mealtimes – such recurring cues help switch from play mode to mealtime mode.
+If the routine around meals is always similar, it will be easier for your child to settle into it.
+Whether it’s a little bell to signal that it’s time to eat, a song you sing together, or simply fixed mealtimes – such recurring cues help to switch from play mode to mealtime mode.
 This creates a more relaxed atmosphere for everyone involved.
 And what if things don’t go to plan?
 That’s all part of it.
 The important thing is to stay calm and not throw the routine out the window straight away.
 Children need repetition – and patience.

 Find out more about the highchair